WolframResearch/WolframClientForPython/docs/docpages/advanced_usages.rst

 Coroutine and Asyncio APIs
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The :mod:`asyncio` provides high-level concurrent code and asynchronous evaluation using coroutines and the `async`/`await` keywords.
+:mod:`asyncio` provides high-level concurrent code and asynchronous evaluation using coroutines and the `async`/`await` keywords.
 Asynchronous evaluation based on :mod:`asyncio` requires an instance of :class:`~wolframclient.evaluation.WolframLanguageAsyncSession`, whose methods are mostly coroutines.

 Define a coroutine `delayed_evaluation` that artificially delays evaluation, using an asyncio sleep coroutine.
 Use this newly created coroutine to evaluate a first expression, wait for the coroutine to finish and evaluate the second: